Stuck on Hubble

 A few thousand people have participated in Hubble Roadshow events since 2012.
 Many looked through a telescope for the first time in their lives.
 At Roadshow events, people have opportunities to connect with professional scientists and thought leaders in an intimate setting.
 The goal of scaling the Roadshow to the level of a national tour - a traveling science and arts festival in the spirit of old 'Chautauquas' - is, for now, an unrealized dream.

 To read more about these social/political/spiritual goals of the movie and the Roadshow, you can read more about the endeavor HERE.

 About the Director

-Saving Hubble (2012) is my second documentary feature.
-My latest film, Next Year Jerusalem (2014), focuses on eight nursing home residents who make a pilgrimage to Israel.
-Jerusalem premiered to sold out audiences at the Sarasota Film Festival and the Atlanta Jewish Film Festival and is distributed by First Run Features, making it's theatrical premiere in New York City on May 16, 2014 and in Los Angeles on May 30, 2014.
-More information on this new film is available at nextyearjerusalemmovie.com.
-My debut feature, Keeper of the Kohn (2005), documents the trials of an aging, autistic waterboy-turned-spiritual leader of a college lacrosse team.
-Keeper was seen in film festivals and on television and is available on digital platforms and home video.
-I work actively as a documentary cinematographer having recently photographed the award-winning feature documentaries All Me: The Life and Times of Winfred Rembert, Men of the Cloth, and Release: the Jack Ryan Story.
-More information about my work is available at dgfilmworks.com.
+Saving Hubble (2012) is the second documentary feature by David Gaynes.
+He has since directed Next Year Jerusalem (2014), which focuses on eight frail nursing home residents who make one last pilgrimage.
+Jerusalem premiered to sold out audiences at the Sarasota Film Festival and the Atlanta Jewish Film Festival and is distributed by First Run Features, premiering theatrically in New York and Los Angeles.
+David's debut feature, Keeper of the Kohn (2005), documents the trials of an aging, autistic waterboy-turned-spiritual leader of a college lacrosse team.
+Keeper was seen in film festivals and on television and is available on Hulu as well as home video.
+David works actively as a documentary cinematographer having photographed the award-winning feature documentaries All Me: The Life and Times of Winfred Rembert, Men of the Cloth, and Release: the Jack Ryan Story.
+More information is available at dgfilmworks.com.